makerdao/auction-demo-keeper/README.md

 - `delay` - Delay period in seconds

 - `dynamicGasCoefficient` - This is a value that is needed to get a geometric gas price.
-It's defaults value is 1.125 (12.5%) which is the minimum increase for Parity to replace a transaction
+It's default value is 1.125 (12.5%) which is the minimum increase for Parity to replace a transaction

 - `maxGasPrice` - Max gas price that the geometric gas price calculator uses in wei